 - Power system with a mix of battery banks, Mains AC, solar and generator power for redundancy.

-- Local network management, monitoring via SMTP Traps such as Tait EnableMonitor.
+- Local network management, monitoring via SNMP Traps such as Tait EnableMonitor.

 The Tait DMR solution signals where TasRail trains are at designated points on the track and enables TasRail to increase the number and frequency of trains and freight they can through more efficient use of the track.
 In addition to these efficiency gains, the DMR network has the capability to provide full automation of work orders – for instance, requesting and granting permissions to move to another section of track – further improving worker and asset safety.